LiveHelperChat/doc/docs/nginx-configuration-tips.md

                 add_header 'Access-Control-Allow-Headers' 'DNT,X-CustomHeader,Keep-Alive,User-Agent,X-Requested-With,If-Modified-Since,Cache-Control,Content-Type,Authorization';
              }

               # We don't want to allow bot to load our stuff.
 No point...
+              # If you are using Cloudflare or any other CDN Cache make sure you have rule so it won't cache empty.
+              # In general I suggest do not use this in case you have CDN because of complexity it brings.
              if ($http_user_agent ~* "(google|baidu|bing|msn|duckduckbot|teoma|slurp|yandex|Chrome-Lighthouse)" ) {
                  add_header 'Access-Control-Allow-Origin' '*';
                  add_header 'Access-Control-Allow-Methods' 'GET, POST, OPTIONS';